niklaskks/api-docs/source/includes/_generating_content.md

 HTTP_X_MYAX_SIGNATURE: "sha1=df589122eac0f6a7bd8795436e692e3675cadc3b"
 ```

-The checksum is calculated as hmac sha1 hexdigest.
+The checksum is calculated as HMAX HSA1 hexdigest.
 The key is your API token.
 The message is the post data.

-Please note that depending on the framework/language that is in use, the siganture header can also be X-MYAX-SIGNATURE.
+Please note that depending on the framework/language that is in use, the signature header can also be X-MYAX-SIGNATURE.

 #### POST data